raspberrypilearning/username-generator/en/step_4.md

 	![screenshot](images/usernames-like-stage.png)

-+ Add the tick sprite and drag the tick sprite on the stage to the right of the speech bubble:
++ Add the `Button4` <span style="color: green;">✔</span> sprite and drag the sprite on the stage to the right of the speech bubble:

 	![screenshot](images/usernames-tick.png)

-+ Add code to the tick sprite to add the current username to 'names I like' when the tick is clicked:
++ Add code to the button sprite to add the current username to 'names I like' when the tick is clicked:

 	![screenshot](images/usernames-add-like.png)

-+ Test your code by clicking on the person until you find a username you like and then clicking on the tick:
++ Test your code by clicking on the person until you find a username you like and then clicking on the <span style="color: green;">✔</span>.

 	![screenshot](images/usernames-like-list.png)

-+ You can export your list of possible usernames to a text file.
-Right-click on the `names I like` list on the Stage and choose 'Export' ad choose a place to save (check with your volunteer if you're not sure where to save.)
++ You can export your list of possible usernames to a text file to save them.
+Right-click on the `names I like` list on the Stage and choose 'Export' and choose a place to save.

 	![screenshot](images/usernames-export.png)

 	You now have a text file containing a list of names which you can open with Notepad or another text editor.